twright-msft/mssql-node-docker-demo-app/README.md

 ## entrypoint.sh
 The entrypoint.sh script is executed when the conatiner first starts.
 The script kicks off three things _simultaneously_:
 * Start SQL Serevr using the sqlservr.sh script.
 This script will look for the existence of the `ACCEPT_EULA` and `SA_PASSWORD` environment variables.
-Since this will be teh first execution of SQL Server the SA password will be set and then the sqlservr process will be started.
+Since this will be the first execution of SQL Server the SA password will be set and then the sqlservr process will be started.
 Note: Sqlservr runs as a process inside of a container, _not_ as a daemon.
 * Executes the import-data.sh script contained in the source code of this project.
-The import=data.sh script creates a database, populates the schema and imports some data.
+The import-data.sh script creates a database, populates the schema and imports some data.
 * Runs npm start which will start the node application.
 ```
 /opt/mssql/bin/sqlservr.sh & /usr/src/app/import-data.sh & npm start
 ```

 ## import-data.sh
 The import-data.sh script is a convenient way to delay the execution of the SQL commands until SQL Server is started.
 Typically SQL Server takes about 5-10 seconds to start up and be ready for connections and commands.
-Bringing the SQL commands into a separate .sh script from entrypoint.sh creates modularity betweent the commands that should be run at container start up time and the SQL commands that need to be run.
+Bringing the SQL commands into a separate .sh script from entrypoint.sh creates modularity between the commands that should be run at container start up time and the SQL commands that need to be run.
 It also allow for the container start up commands to be run immediately and the SQL commands to be delayed.

 This command causes a wait to allow SQL Server to start up.
 Nintey seconds is a bit excessive, but will ensure that even if there are extraordinary delays that the scripts will not execute until SQL Server is up.
 For demo purposes you may want to reduce this number.
 ```
 sleep 90s
 ```

-The next command uses the SQL Server command line utiliity sqlcmd to execte some SQL commands contained in the setup.sql file.
+The next command uses the SQL Server command line utility sqlcmd to execte some SQL commands contained in the setup.sql file.
 The commands can also be passed directly to sqlcmd via the -q parameter.
 For better readibility if you have lots of SQL commands, it's best to create a separate .sql file and put all the SQL commands in it.

 **IMPORTANT:** Make sure to change your password here if you use something other than 'Yukon900'.